emacs-helm/helm/index.md

 ## Basic usage

+Helm use by default a prefix key (`C-x c`) which is not very convenient but allow users to discover most important helm commands, once you find them you can rebind to a convenient key of your choice, here some of them:

-`M-x helm-M-x RET helm-` lists helm commands ready for narrowing and selecting.
+`C-x c M-x helm-` lists helm commands ready for narrowing and selecting with `helm-M-x`.

 To bind to `M-x`:

 `(global-set-key (kbd "M-x") 'helm-M-x)`

+`C-x c C-x C-f` browses files on your system.

+To bind it to `C-c C-f`

+`(global-set-key (kbd "C-c C-f") 'helm-find-files)`

+To discover such commands more easily, you can install [helm-descbinds](https://github.com/emacs-helm/helm-descbinds).
+Once installed and `helm-descbinds-mode` enabled, you can do `C-x c C-h` to see all commands satrting with helm prefix key.

 - _IMPORTANT:_